7 Common Complaints Wives Have About Their Husbands, According to Therapists

-Illinois marriage and family therapist Kate Engler says her clients express a sense of unfairness about the division of household labor.
+Illinois marriage and family therapist Kate Engler says her clients often express a sense of unfairness about the division of household labor.
 Much of what’s known as “invisible labor,” like keeping up the household schedule and tracking the family’s information and obligations, usually falls in the wife’s lap.
 “The wife feels like she's doing all the organizing and the scheduling and the running around, and then who needs what forms filled out and this doctor and all the little pieces, parts that make life run,” Engler says.
 “They feel like they have to be the manager of all of those things.”

 Better Approach: Make a real assessment of household responsibilities and divide them fairly.
 All the needling little administrative responsibilities often go overlooked, hence the “invisible” part of invisible labor.
 Both partners need to understand what really needs to be done and devise a fair way to do it.

-3. “He Always Wants to Fix, But Is Rarely Willing to Listen.”
+3. “He Always Wants To Fix, But Is Rarely Willing To Listen.”